 The last three years have accelerated digital evolution in a matter of months.
-The healthcare industry is facing a sudden need to provide virtual care and remote assistance especially when human contacts are restricted.
+The healthcare industry is facing a sudden need to provide virtual care and remote assistance especially when human contact is restricted.
 To keep up with these latest trends, legacy systems used across the healthcare industries need urgent modernization.
 Presently, more organizations in the healthcare industry run exclusively on traditional and non-cloud business systems (27%) than any other industry.
-The use of cloud engineering can help healthcare organizations to easily share information, render a better patient experience, and lower overall cost.
+The use of cloud engineering can help healthcare organizations to easily share information, render a better patient experience, and lower overall costs.

 Although industries such as the global banking sector have been reaping the benefits of moving to cloud for a decade, healthcare industries are still slow to adopt cloud engineering.
 Healthcare organizations often hesitate to move from a trusted legacy system to a new environment.
 But this migration to cloud promises a lot.
 Today healthcare cloud solution providers are working tirelessly to deliver seamless experiences.
 But every healthcare provider should also know about the risks that they might come across.

 Here are the risks to be addressed when you finally decide to go cloud: